Housing Guides

 Finding Housing for Travel Nurses: Agency vs. Stipend

 Housing can make or break your assignment experience.
-To help you decide which travel nurse housing works best for your lifestyle, here’s a comparative look at the two most common options: Agency-placed nurse housing and paying your housing stipend.
+To help you decide which works best for your lifestyle, here’s a comparative look at the two most common options: Agency-placed nurse housing and paying your housing stipend.

 Agency Provided Housing